 Linux, UNIX, and Mac OS X users:

 ./elastic-mapreduce --create --alive \ --name "

 --hive-site parameter overrides only the values defined in

 Connect to the master node of your cluster.

-Instructions on how to connect to the master node are available in the Amazon Elastic MapReduce (Amazon EMR) Getting Started Guide.
+Instructions on how to connect to the master node are available at Connect to the Master Node Using SSH

 Create your Hive tables specifying the location on Amazon S3 by entering a command similar to the following: